iMustaq/managing-books/README.md

 <!-- HOW TO RUN -->
 1. run - npm i              (to install dependency)
-2. run - npm run book       (to run the server)
+2. run - npm run books       (to run the server)

 <!-- API END-POINTS -->